 If the powering and the temperature are OK, instead, it can be that the firmware version is incompatible to the server version and/or the client software version.
-So check the consistency of firmware/software/server versions.
+In software packages 3.x.y, the eigerDetectorServer was killed automatically.
+So check the consistency of firmware/software/server versions if using this version of the software.
+From 4.x.y onwards, the server, if associated to a wrong firmware, does not kill itself.

-E.20 'Acquire has already started' error message
+F.21 'Acquire has already started' error message

-If you see the client returning the following error message:

-"Acquire has already started.
-If previous acquisition terminated unexpectedly, reset busy flag to restart.(sls_detector_put busy 0)"

-You need to run the command:

-./sls_detector_put busy 0
+If you see the client returning the following error message: ''Acquire has already started.
+If previous acquisition terminated unexpectedly, reset busy flag to restart.(sls_detector_put busy 0)'' You need to run the command: ./sls_detector_put busy 0

-E.21 There is noise running the detector in 32-bit
+F.22 There is noise running the detector in 32-bit

-If you are running the detector in 32-bit (autosumming), there might be some noise, particularly at lower thereshold energies.
+If you are running the detector in 32-bit (autosumming), there might be some noise, particularly at lower threshold energies.
 This is due to the fact that the analog part of the chips require some latency time to settle which is larger than the readout time.
 It is possible to run the detector only in parallel or nonparallel mode, respectively with readout times between frames of 12 μ s and 504 μ s.
 If you switch flags to non nonparallel mode you will give enough time for the signals to settle.
 From release 4.0.0, there is a configurable delay that can be set through the subdeadtime variable, such that you can remain with the parallel flag, but can obtain a configurable dead time between frames.
 Ask the SLS detector group for an appropriate dead time for your detector, but typically a dead time of 20-50 μ s should be enough.
 Note that this subdeadtime need to include the 12 μ s minimum readout time, so it has to be larger than 12 μ s to do anything.

-E.22 There is noise running the detector at high frame rate(4,8,16 bit)
+F.23 There is noise running the detector at high frame rate(4,8,16 bit)

-If are running in parallel mode, in particular at low thereshold energies, you might encounter some noise.
+If are running in parallel mode, in particular at low threshold energies, you might encounter some noise.
 The reason is that the analog part of the chips require some latency time to settle which is larger than the readout time.

-1. You can lower the frame rate and relax requirements on period: At low frame rate, you normally leave enough time between the end of the acquisition and the starting of the next, so you should not see this effect.
-In any case setting a period=exptime+readout time from Table 3 +extra $20\mu s$ cures the problem.
-The $20\mu s$ could also be $10~\mu s$, they are very hardware dependent.

-2. The frame rate requirement are stringent (as for time resolved measurements): the only option here is to reduce the exptime to let the extra $20 \mu s$ (or $10) \mu s$.
+- 1. You can lower the frame rate and relax requirements on period: At low frame rate, you normally leave enough time between the end of the acquisition and the starting of the next, so you should not see this effect.
+In any case setting a period=exptime+readout time from Table 3 +extra 20μ s cures the problem.
+The 20μ s could also be 10 μ s, they are very hardware dependent. - 2.
+The frame rate requirement are stringent (as for time resolved measurements): the only option here is to reduce the exptime to let the extra 20 μ s (or 10) μ s.
 The period remains the same.

-F Client checks - command line
+G Client checks - command line